Multiphoton Correlations between Quantum Images: Conclusion

-Third, the interpretation as entanglement swapping suggests that many mutliphoton experiments such as e.g. generation of GHZ states \cite{Bouwmeester99}, W states\cite{Eibl04}, etc... could find analog implementations using quantum imaging experiments.
+Third, the interpretation as entanglement swapping suggests that many mutliphoton experiments such as generation of GHZ states \cite{Bouwmeester99}, W states\cite{Eibl04}, etc... could find analog implementations using quantum imaging experiments.

 Finally, the general approach proposed here is not limited to the spatial degrees of freedom.
-Photons entangled in other degrees of freedom, such as frequency, or angular momentum, could also be used to investigate multiphoton correlations.
+Photons entangled in other degrees of freedom, such as frequency or angular momentum, could also be used to investigate multiphoton correlations.
+These directions in which the present work can be extended show that multiphoton correlations betweeen quantum images promises to be a rich area of study, both theoretically and experimentally.